nsoterop/P2P_Services/README.md

 3. Install dependencies:
     `npm install`

-4. Install expo go app on mobile phone
+4. Install "Expo Go" app on mobile phone from playstore or apple store

 5. Add new file to root project directory named ".env" and message me on discord for file contents